 Note: Information on this chart is subject to change.
-For updates go to: http://my.sa.ucsb.edu/catalog/current/UndergraduateEducation/APCreditandChart.aspx.
+For updates go to: http://catalog.ucsb.edu and search "Advanced Placement Credit and Chart."

 A Level Examination Credit

 Students who earn grades of A, B, or C on UC-approved GCE and Hong Kong A Level examinations will receive 12 units of credit toward graduation at UCSB for each exam, provided that official grades are submitted to the Office of Admissions.
 Any general education credit or UCSB course equivalents listed in the chart below will be awarded only for Cambridge International A Level exams taken in 2013 or later, not for exams administered by any other agency.
 (Student may petition for GE or course credit for Cambridge International exams taken prior to 2013 or for exams administered by other agencies.)